NOAA-EMC/UPP/docs/UserGuide/CustomizingTheUPP/AddNewVariable.rst

      tg3

-    - Read in the new variable in the section for reading the 2D netCDF file using another 2D variable as an example, such as ``hpbl``.
+    - Read in the new variable in the section for reading the 2D netCDF file.
+Look at other 2D variables, such as ``hpbl``, for an example.
 Add as:

     ::